Tickers for Kiwiburn 2022 will be available later in the year.

 - Ticket sale price for the 2021 event was $195.00 + $4.71 booking fee (the same as for the 2020 event).

 Selling / Exchanging Tickets

 - The Secure Ticket Exchange Program (STEP) is used to resell unwanted tickets.
-STEP will open at 10am Saturday 24 October.
+STEP opened last year at 10am Saturday 24 October.

 - Participants are able to sell privately to family and friends (outside of STEP), but tickets must be transferred through Quicket.
 If you have chosen to do this, please be safe when exchanging money (read further down the page for information on preventing ticket scams).

 - Tickets can only be resold for face value or less.